pgdebus/UnityUtils/README.md

 ## Using the example project
 Download the project then open the *StartHere* scene.
 The scene contains a bunch of nested empty, circle and square gameObjects.
 The *Children* gameObject has an example C# script component called *ChildrenController* demonstrating the use of the Transform extension methods.
 The *ChildrenController* script just finds some children and parent game objects and prints those found in the Unity console.
 Note the *Square4* gameObject is not active to demonstrate excluding inactive gameObjects.

+## Credits
+The code in the transform extension method GetGameObjectPath was copied from a Unity forum post.